Light in painting: 18th Century

 The 18th century was nicknamed the "Age of Enlightenment", as it was the period in which the Enlightenment emerged, a philosophical movement that defended reason and science against religious dogmatism.
 Art oscillated between the late Baroque exuberance of Rococo and neoclassicist sobriety, between artifice and naturalism.
 A certain autonomy of the artistic act began to take place: art moved away from religion and the representation of power to be a faithful reflection of the artist's will, and focused more on the sensitive qualities of the work than on its meaning.

 In this century most national art academies were created, institutions in charge of preserving art as a cultural phenomenon, of regulating its study and conservation, and of promoting it through exhibitions and competitions; originally, they also served as training centers for artists, although over time they lost this function, which was transferred to private institutions.
-After the Académie Royal d'Art, founded in Paris in 1648, this century saw the creation of the Royal Academy of Fine Arts of San Fernando in Madrid (1744), the Russian Academy of Arts in Saint Petersburg (1757), the Royal Academy of Arts in London (1768), etc. The art academies favored a classical and canonical style — academicism — often criticized for its conservatism, especially by the avant-garde movements that emerged between the 19th and 20th centuries.
+After the Académie Royal d'Art, founded in Paris in 1648, this century saw the creation of the Royal Academy of Fine Arts of San Fernando in Madrid (1744), the Russian Academy of Arts in Saint Petersburg (1757), the Royal Academy of Arts in London (1768), etc. The art academies favored a classical and canonical style – academicism – often criticized for its conservatism, especially by the avant-garde movements that emerged between the 19th and 20th centuries.

 During this period, when the science was gaining greater interest for scholars and the general public, numerous studies of optics were carried out.
-In particular, the study of shadows was deepened and scynography emerged as the science that studies the perspective and two-dimensional representation of the forms produced by shadows.
+In particular, the study of shadows was deepened and scenography emerged as the science that studies the perspective and two-dimensional representation of the forms produced by shadows.
 Claude-Nicolas Lecat wrote in 1767: "the art of drawing proves that the mere gradation of the shadow, its distributions and its nuances with simple light, suffice to form the images of all objects".
 In the entry on shadow in L'Encyclopédie, the great project of Diderot and d'Alembert, he differentiates between several types of shadows: "inherent", the object itself; "cast", that which is projected onto another surface; "projected", that resulting from the interposition of a solid between a surface and the light source; "tilted shading", when the angle is on the vertical axis; "tilted shading", when it is on the horizontal axis.
 It also coded light sources as "point", "ambient light" and "extensive", the former producing shadows with clipped edges, the ambient light producing no shadow and the extensive producing shadows with little clipping divided into two areas: "umbra", the darkened part of the area where the light source is located; and "penumbra", the darkened part of the edge of a single proportion of the light area.